ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   A visitor's location may affect time zones and language spoken.
 Programmers use the term locale to refer to this kind of location-based information.
         *   The Date object does not store the names of days or months as they vary between languages.
 Instead, it uses a number from 0 to 6 for the days of the week and 0 to 11 for the months.
         *   To show their names, you need to create an array to hold them.
+*   Creating a Date Object
+    -   Example;
+    -   let today = new Date();
+    -   let year = today.getFullYear();
+    -
+    -   let el = document.getElementById('footer');
+    -   el.innerHTML = '<p>Copyright &copy;' + year + '</p>;
+        *   1. In this example, a new Date object is created using Date() object constructor it is called today.
+If you do not specify a date when creating a Date object, it will contain the date and time when the JS interpreter encounters that line of code.
+Once you have an instance of the Date object holding the current date and time, you can use any of its properties or methods.
+        *   2. In this example, you can see that getFullYear() is used to return the year of the date being stored in the Date object.
+        *   3. In this case, it is being used to write the current year in a copyright statement.